Rays vs. Red Sox Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Eflin will look to finish five or more innings for the fourth start in a row.
+- Glasnow will look to finish five or more innings for the 12th start in a row.

-- He has five appearances with no earned runs allowed in 26 chances this season.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent